soyvural/go-concurrency-examples/README.md

 4. [Context](./context_examples): This package provides examples of using context.

+5. [Cond](.cond_examples): This package provides examples of using cond.
+Wait, and Broadcast methods are used to synchronize execution across goroutines.

-5. [Pool](./pool_examples): This package provides examples of using pool.
+6. [Pool](./pool_examples): This package provides examples of using pool.
 It is used to limit the number of goroutines that can run concurrently.

 ## Getting Started